jmora/mindgraph/pages/always learn.md

 	  * In healthy organizations, shifting blame results in [[believability]] loss.
 	  * In [[pathological organizations]], shifting blame results in [[believability]] preservation.
 	- Similarly, if simply “hitting the target” (or the bare minimum, and not excellence) becomes the [[goal]], and [[postmortem analysis]] focuses on cost reduction for the sake of being more “[[Agile]]”, [[quality]] will degrade until the target is only _arguably_ hit.
-		- #opinion: a degradation of [[objectivity]] seems to be a side effect, providing more wiggle room for what is _arguably_ happening.
+		- #IMHO: a degradation of [[objectivity]] seems to be a side effect, providing more wiggle room for what is _arguably_ happening.
 -
 -